-- Make sure the moonroof (if equipped) and the windows are closed. - Turn off the lights. - Place any packages, valuables, etc., in the trunk or take them with you. - · Lock the doors.
+- Make sure the moonroof (if equipped) and the windows are closed. - Turn off the lights. - Place any packages, valuables, etc. in the cargo area or take them with you. - Lock the doors and the tailgate.

-On vehicles with security system Check the indicator on the instrument panel to verify that the security system is set.
+On EX and EX-L models Check the indicator on the instrument panel to verify that the security system is set.

-• Never park over dry leaves, tall grass, or other flammable materials.
+Never park over dry leaves, tall grass, or other flammable materials.
 The hot three way catalytic converter could cause these materials to catch on fire.

-- If the vehicle is facing uphill, turn the front wheels away from the curb.
-If you have a manual transmission, put it in first gear. - If the vehicle is facing downhill, turn the front wheels toward the curb.
-If you have a manual transmission, put it in reverse gear. - Make sure the parking brake is fully released before driving away.
+- If the vehicle is facing uphill, turn the front wheels away from the curb and set the parking brake. - If the vehicle is facing downhill, turn the front wheels toward the curb and set the parking brake. - Make sure the parking brake is fully released before driving away.
 Driving with the parking brake partially set can overheat or damage the rear brakes.